dogefordoges/mechadoge/README.md

 ## Data structures

-mechadoge uses the longboi data format to represent vectors and hashmaps.
+mechadoge uses the longboi data format to represent vectors.

 Vectors are represented like this:
 ```